intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

     * Often obscures where the document is actually stored
     * If a document is deleted and re-added (even if the same name is kept) - may not be the same link, on some file sharing platforms.

-- **DO** send links to the FOLDER where a document mayh be found.
+- **DO** send links to the FOLDER where a document may be found.
   + Rationale:
     * Document names may change (more frequently, over time, than folder structures)
     * Related documents can be added to the folder, without needing to send additional links
-    * Supports serendipity (i.e, discovery of the nearby, and adjacent)
+    * Supports serendipity (i.e., discovery of the nearby, and adjacent)

 - Archival Strategies: